jckantor/nbpages/README.md

     pip install nbpages

+To upgrade a previously installed version to the latest version

+    pip install nbpages --upgrade

 ## Initial Setup

 This package assumes you have created a public github repository containing one or more Jupyter notebooks (*.ipynb) in a